 One of the most preferred ways to personalize the web page for your target audience is through geo-location.
 Depending upon your business, geo-location can help you with the necessary information and personalize the audience specific to a certain location.

-For example: If you are running an E-commerce website that provides high-end clothing across the globe, you can personalize the content depending on the user's location.
+If you are running an E-commerce website that provides high-end clothing across the globe, you can personalize the content depending on the user's location.
 You can show clothes to the audiences where summers are at peak and offer discounts on the winter wear where the winter is at peak.
 If your company has different shipping policies for different regions, you can show it, depending on the location.

 This will help in providing users an experience that is personalized to their location.